nikkijuk/nikkijuk.github.io/README.md

 Some algorithms that will influence us in future work well, some not.
 All biases in current world will be seen on data that AI uses.

+These slides were prepared for 10th-grade students as the teacher asked me to present what I have done during my 30+ years career as a software developer.
+I tried to illustrate how radically IT has changed over last decades, and how we work on IT has also changed.
+If anything I hope they got an idea that new things are not especially new, and that lot of things are about to change after they're about to graduate and start working.

 ## Scrum basics